dthoma6/deltaB/README.md

 that the MHD models provide for the magnetosphere, gap region, and ionosphere.
-From the current densities, the code determines $\delta B$ contributions to the magnetic field at a specified point. $\delta B$ contributions include changes due to the external fields, and do not include the Earth's dipole field.
+From the current densities, the code determines $\delta B$ contributions to the magnetic field at a specified point. $\delta B$ contributions include changes due to the external fields, and do not include the Earth's intrinsic dipole field.
 The user can specify a point on the Earth's surface, for example, a magnetometer site.
 Or the user can specify a point in space.
 The algorithms will determine the contributions that the magnetospheric,ionospheric, and gap region current